SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Static provisioning ---> We have to create storage by ourself.
 First we need to create storage, creating storage is the responsible of storage admin or K8 admin.
 Create EBS volume in AWS with 10GB in same zone where the server is created.
 Next make this volume available to k8 cluster and also install drivers like 'aws-ebs-csi' in server because when you installing something external resource, you need to install their drivers also.
 A proper role (EC2 full access) should be attached to ec2 instances (Node group) to access EBS.
 - What are Kubernetes resources (or) Objects ?
 - What is Persistent volume in kubernetes ?
 It represents the external storage because as a K8 admin you dont have access to storage space.
 We do operations on Persistent volume.
 We also have PVC (Persistent volume claim) Pods should request volume through PVC.
 It is like a request to PV (Persistent volume)
-- Pods connect to VPC ---> VPC connects to PV.
+- Pods connect to PVC ---> PVC connects to PV.
 - We have restrictions on volumes like readwriteonce, readwritemany, EBS volume should have readwriteonce access only once because it is HD.
 - If Pods wants some storage they should request to PV through PVC.
 - When you apply, where your Pod is getting created ?
 In any Node.
 Where should that Pod is created is controlled by using 'Node selectors' we can label the nodes also.
 We also have 'Affinity and Anti-affinity' that means we can decide like Pod should not go to that particular nodes.